How Many People Have LGS?

 Who has LGS?

-- Approximately 13,400 children under the age of 18 in the United States are estimated to have LGS.
+• Approximately 13,400 children under the age of 18 in the U.S. have LGS.

-- Approximately 34,300 adults 18 years and older in the United States are estimated to have LGS.
+• About 34,300 adults 18 years and older in the U.S. have LGS.

 How did you determine these numbers?